dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-11-14-The-Way-To-Learn.md

 header:
      teaser: /assets/images/wiapost/5033-The-Way-To-Learn.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Way To Learn](/assets/images/wiapost/5033-The-Way-To-Learn.jpg)

-## The Way To Learn
+# The Way To Learn

 What is the food of a mind?
 No matter how good is the food